Tower vs Reformer

 In Tower Reformer, a Tower apparatus that is attached to the Reformer along with a stable platform offers a more stable surface to work from.
 While Reformers use springs attached to a central anchoring point, the Tower has springs in a variety of locations, allowing the legs, arms, and torso to work directly with the spring.
 The stable platform makes seated and standing exercises easier while providing an unparalleled stretch.
 Individuals will sit, stand or lie down on the platform and work with resistive springs that are attached to the Tower to build strength, flexibility and muscular endurance.
 This workout is designed to work those deepest abdominal muscles while sculpting your legs, butt, arms and back.
 You will leave this class having worked the entire body!

 Just like the Reformer, the Pilates Tower uses springs for resistance.
 The springs and their height can be adjusted to add support or challenge.
 The Tower also has a spring bar and a Push Through Bar which can be sprung from the top or the bottom as well as springs with hand/foot loops attached.

 How are Tower Pilates classes different to Reformer classes?

-Tower classes allow your body to move in a completely different way – and they feel very different.
-Because the angle of pull from the springs is quite different to the Reformer, the same exercises, ie, feet in straps, can feel very different and emphasise different muscles.
-The Tower can achieve an amazing stretch while still working hard with the resistance.
-The Tower also lends itself well to working on spinal mobility and can assist mastering moves like the roll-up and teaser by assisting you through the movement.
+Tower classes allow your body to move in an alternative way because both the angle of pull from the springs and the differing lengths and resistance of the springs are different from the Reformer.
+The same exercises, ie, feet in straps, requires a different type of stability to keep the correct form and will emphasise different muscles.
+The Tower can also achieve an amazing stretch while still working hard with the resistance.
+The Tower lends itself well to working on spinal mobility and with the push through bar, mastering moves like the roll-up and teaser will be more precise as it assists you through the movement.